Azure-Samples/azure-ai-vision/face/FacePhotoTagging/README.md

 * Learn how to enroll persons with faces from images.
 * Create and manage dynamic person groups.
-* Tag persons by matching faces against a dynamic person group or a list of persons.
+* Tag faces by matching them against a dynamic person group or a list of persons.

 ### Steps Involved